 Fax: (979) 458-8353

 Preventive Medicine patients are seen by appointment only.
-These visits and services are offered with a nominal charge.
+These visits and services are offered for a nominal charge.
 Services include Immunizations and Tuberculosis Screenings, Latent Tuberculosis Infection (LTBI) therapy, allergy injections, travel consultations, and pre-exposure rabies vaccinations for veterinary students or students who will be traveling.

 Students who wish to make an appointment in the Preventive Medicine clinic may do so by calling (979) 458-8310 or visiting the SHS appointment page.
 Students must call the SHS Appointment Line to schedule Travel Consultations and Tuberculosis Screenings.

 Please note that there will be charged a $25 no-show fee if a student does not show for his/her scheduled appointment.

 - Influenza (seasonal)

 - Yellow Fever